gartesk/mosby/sample-mvi/README.md

 # Sample MVI

-This example demonstrates how to use Mosby MVI (Model-View-Intent) to build a reactive app.
+This example demonstrates how to use MosbyX MVI (Model-View-Intent) to build a reactive app.
 In this example we have built a shopping app, where users can put items into a shopping cart.

 ## Dependencies